 If you or a loved one has been diagnosed with depression and been denied Veterans disability compensation for depression, let us review the facts and discuss whether you should file a VA disability appeal.
-Contact Berry Law Firm for a free consultation.
+Contact Berry Law for a free consultation.
 Our team is built of Veterans and military family members who help fellow Veterans appeal VA disability claim denials and disability rating decisions.
 From our headquarters in Nebraska we are able to handle Veterans’ disability appeals throughout the United States.

 As Veterans ourselves, we understand the sacrifices that Veterans make while serving our nation.
 As attorneys, our mission is to fight for you to receive all the VA disability benefits that you earned.

 Depression, or depressive disorder, may be marked by feelings of intense sadness or hopelessness.
 Some Veterans who are depressed find that they have decreased energy and lose interest in activities that they used to enjoy.
 People with depression can experience feelings of guilt, unworthiness or low self-esteem, and they may start avoiding being around people.

 Major depressive disorder (MDD) is the most prevalent and disabling form of depression.
 In addition to the immediate symptoms of depression, MDD results in poor quality of life overall and decreased productivity.
 A Veteran with major depression may experience social difficulties, such as stigma, loss of employment and marital conflict.